spinute/1on1-questions/README.md

 * What development areas do you want to work on in the coming weeks?
 * What do you see as the next step in your career?
 * What do you want to be doing in 5 years?
 10 years?
 3 years?
-* What do you want to do in your next job?
 * What else can I be doing to help you grow/advance in your career?
 * What goals have you set for your career?
 * What kind of training or experience would be most helpful to you right now?